avihayb/useful-time/README.md

-# Ubuntu Time
+# Useful Time

 A JavaScript library for formatting dates and times into a human-readable format.

 The emphasis is on simplicity and ease of use.
 Humans think about datetime in several ways:
 - An absolute value which can be compared
-- A relative value which should have a more precise resolution the closer it is to the current/compared time
+- A relative value from a given point in time (like now)
 - seasonal value (Month names/numbers seem to be apt for this)
 - day of week (scheduling events)

 Formatters tend to give you just one of those.

+useful-time attempts to provide all of those in a single format.

 ## Needs